nodejs/node/doc/contributing/writing-and-running-benchmarks.md

   possible combinations of these parameters, unless specified otherwise.
   Each configuration is a property with an array of possible values.
   The configuration values can only be strings or numbers.
 * `options` {Object} The benchmark options.
-At the moment only the `flags` option for specifying command line flags is supported.
+Supported options:
+  * `flags` {Array} Contains node-specific command line flags to pass to the child process.
+  * `combinationFilter` {Function} Has a single parameter which is an object containing a combination of benchmark parameters.
+It should return `true` or `false` to indicate whether the combination should be included or not.

 `createBenchmark` returns a `bench` object, which is used for timing the runtime of the benchmark.
 Run `bench.start()` after the initialization